-Radius Greenville is a church and network of churches focused on seeing the Kingdom of God advance in our personal radius, the city of Greenville, and the world.
+Radius Greenville is a network of churches focused on seeing the Kingdom of God advance in our personal radius, the city of Greenville, and the world.
 Behind this mission lie our foundational beliefs that direct what we do and how we do it.
 We affirm the central truths of the historic orthodox Christian faith, as articulated in our full Statement of Faith

 - The Bible.
 We believe the Bible is God’s Word to all people, written by man under the supernatural guidance of the Holy Spirit.